The Purpose Of The 12 Steps

 Featured Centers Offering 12-Step Programs

 The 12 Traditions

-The 12 Traditions speak to the members of Alcoholics Anonymous as a group, unlike the steps, which are focused on the individual.
+The 12 Traditions speak to the members of Alcoholics Anonymous as a group, unlike the 12 Steps, which are focused on the individual.
 The traditions are defined in the Big Book, the main governing literature of Alcoholics Anonymous.
-Most 12-step groups have also adapted the 12 traditions for their own recovery plans.
+Most 12-Step groups have also adapted the 12 traditions for their own recovery plans.